Epistemic-Me/Proto/README.md

    - Open Cursor and navigate to 'File' > 'Open Workspace'.
    - Select the directory where you cloned the proto repo.
    - Ensure that Cursor's protobuf plugins or extensions are enabled and configured to highlight syntax and provide language support.
-4. **Check Coding Standards**: Familiarize yourself with the coding standards and conventions described in the `README.md`.
-This includes naming conventions, comment styles, and file organization.
-Adhering to these standards helps maintain code quality and consistency across the project.

 ## Making Contributions